History of the Los Angeles Rams: 1992–1994: The end of the original Southern California team

 Robinson was fired at the end of the 1991 season.
 The return of Chuck Knox as head coach, after Knox’ successful stints as head coach of the Buffalo Bills and Seattle Seahawks, would not boost the Rams’ fortunes.
 His run-oriented offense marked the end of the Zampese tenure in 1993.
 Knox’ game plans called for an offense that would be steady, if unspectacular.
-Unfortunately for the Rams, Knox’ offense was not only aesthetically unpleasing but dull as well, especially by 1990s standards.
+Unfortunately for the Rams, Knox’ offense was not only aesthetically unpleasing, but dull and predictable by 1990s standards.

 The Rams finished last in the NFC West during all three years of Knox’ second stint, and were never a serious contender.
+Team management traded quarterback Jim Everett, and released All-Pro linebacker Kevin Greene, which set the once-proud franchise further back.
+Moreover, general manager John Shaw was seen as squandering picks in the NFL Draft.
+One of the few bright spots during this time was Jerome Bettis, a bruising running back from Notre Dame.
+Bettis flourished in Knox’ offense, running for 1,429 yards as a rookie, and 1,025 in his sophomore effort.

 As the losses piled up and the team was seen as playing uninspired football, the Rams’ already dwindling fan base was reduced even further.
 By 1994, support for the Rams had withered to the point where they were barely part of the Los Angeles sports landscape.
 With sellouts becoming fewer and far between, the Rams saw more of their games blacked out in Southern California.
-One of the few bright spots during this time was Jerome Bettis, a bruising running back from Notre Dame.
-Bettis flourished in Knox’ offense, running for 1,429 yards as a rookie, and 1,025 in his sophomore effort.

-As has become increasingly common with sports franchises, the Rams began to blame much of their misfortune on their stadium situation.
-With Orange County mired in a deep recession resulting largely from defense sector layoffs, the Rams were unable to secure a new or improved stadium in the Los Angeles area, which ultimately cast their future in Southern California into doubt.

-Georgia’s endgame for the Los Angeles Rams

-The first half of the 1990s featured four straight 10-loss seasons, no playoff appearances, and waning fan interest.
-The return of Chuck Knox as head coach (after his successful stints as head coach of the Buffalo Bills and Seattle Seahawks), would not boost the Rams' fortunes.
-His run-oriented offense brought the end of Zampese's tenure, in 1993.
-John Shaw, the team's general manager, was perceived by some to continually squander NFL Draft picks on sub-standard talent.
-The offensive scheme was not only unspectacular to watch, but dull by 1990s standards—further alienating fans.